syncfusion-content/ej2-common-docs/ej2-javascript/common/how-to/customize-the-font.md

 # Customize the font in ##Platform_Name## Common control

-You can customize the font for all the syncfusion components by overriding the CSS for `e-control` class as follows.
+You can customi the font for all the syncfusion components by overriding the CSS for `e-control` class as follows.

 ```
 <style>